srnirhali/MSR-Whiskey/README.md

 # Finding of Research Project:

 ### Process delta:
-We changed the filter criteria values to 150 stars 150 commits and 2 contributors.
+We collected 25 git repository data by appling filter criteria values to 150 stars 150 commits and 2 contributors.

 ###  Output delta:
-unresolved_type.csv collected nearly 80000 of such isuess which
+Unresolved_type.csv collected nearly 80000 of such isuess which java symbol solver failed to resolve.

 # Implementation of Replication: